New Jersey Route 53: History

 In 1966, a freeway was planned for the Route 53 corridor, intended to reduce traffic congestion.
-The freeway was intended to run from a planned Route 24 freeway in Morris Plains and continue north, crossing Interstate 80 and Route 23 before ending at a planned Route 208 freeway near Greenwood Lake in Passaic County that would connect to the New York State Route 208 freeway that was to continue north into Orange County, New York.
-In 1967, the northern terminus of the Route 53 freeway was cut back to Interstate 80.
+The freeway was intended to run from a planned Route 24 freeway in Morris Plains and continue north, crossing I-80 and Route 23 before ending at a planned Route 208 freeway near Greenwood Lake in Passaic County that would connect to the New York State Route 208 freeway that was to continue north into Orange County, New York.
+In 1967, the northern terminus of the Route 53 freeway was cut back to I-80.
 This freeway was designated Route 178 in 1969.
 Right-of-way acquisition began for the freeway but was stopped in 1971 due to lack of funds.
 The freeway was officially cancelled in 1975 when NJDOT did not include it in the five-year highway program.
 Despite the cancellation of the proposed freeway, several large corporations in Morris County pushed for the freeway to be built as it would reduce commuter traffic on Route 53 and US 202 in the area.